 Let’s take a look at what to include in your biodata for job search.
 There is some standard information but also a lot of other information you can include if necessary.

 1. Add a profile (or summary)

-Make sure you highlight your strong personal traits while at the same time show the recruiter how the company will benefit from hiring you.
+Make sure you highlight your strong personal traits (also known as interpersonal skills) while you at the same time show the recruiter how the company will benefit from hiring you.
 Blend in your work history as well.

 Profile biodata example

 Software Engineer with 8+ years in the IT industry.
 Highly skilled in developing and testing mobile apps.
 Identified and fixed up to 92% of software bugs affecting apps’ stability.
 Eager to leverage coding skills to improve the quality of life of average users, and help company XYZ grow rapidly.

 2. Personal information

 The next part of your biodata should include your personal information.
 There are some mandatory pieces of information that you should always include but also a lot of extra information you can add depending on the specifications in the job ad.